 A Content Calendar Designed for Content Marketers

-We designed the DivvyHQ content calendar specifically to overcome the issues with existing calendar and content planning systems.
+We designed the DivvyHQ calendar specifically to overcome the issues with existing calendar and content planning systems.